 The table below shows some additional statistics from the GAO report about furloughs at the agencies it surveyed.
 (Click on the image to view it at full size)

-- Please provide a list of all departments or agencies that have implemented a reduction in force due to sequestration.
+reduction in force due to sequestration.
 Please list any impacted positions, by fiscal year, position title and pay scale.

 I know we share the goal of ensuring federal resources are used as effectively as possible, and I look forward to working with your office to address these questions.